Responsible

 The problem presented by facilitated communication was particularly

-from the autistic children involved accusations of sexual abuse.
+the autistic children involved accusations of sexual abuse.
+Dozens of

-Dozens of men were arrested based on this fallacious "testimony",
+men were arrested based on this fallacious "testimony", and some spent

-and some spent jail time before it was recognized that the information
+jail time before it was recognized that the information was totally

 An interesting case of mistaken perception was described by Phil Klass,